-- "FOR" the two nominees for election as Class II directors (Proposal One); - "FOR" the ratification of the appointment of BDO USA, LLP as Intermex's independent registered public accounting firm for the fiscal year ending December 31, 2023 (Proposal Two); - "FOR" approval of a non-binding advisory resolution regarding the compensation of our named executive officers (Proposal Three); - "1 YEAR" for a non-binding advisory resolution regarding the frequency of the vote regarding the compensation of our named executive officers (Proposal Four).
+- "FOR" the three nominees for election as Class III directors (Proposal One); - "FOR" the ratification of the appointment of BDO USA, P.C. as Intermex's independent registered public accounting firm for the fiscal year ending December 31, 2024 (Proposal Two); and - "FOR" approval of a non-binding advisory resolution regarding the compensation of our named executive officers (Proposal Three).

-Q: What happens if additional matters are presented at the 2023 Annual Meeting?
+Q: What happens if additional matters are presented at the 2024 Annual Meeting?

-A. If any other matters are properly presented for consideration at the 2023 Annual Meeting, including, among other things, consideration of a motion to adjourn the 2023 Annual Meeting to another time or place, the persons named as proxy holders, Robert Lisy and Andras Bende, or any of them, will have discretion to vote the proxies held by him/them on those matters in accordance with his/their best judgment.
-Intermex does not currently anticipate that any other matters will be raised at the 2023 Annual Meeting.
+A. If any other matters are properly presented for consideration at the 2024 Annual Meeting, including, among other things, consideration of a motion to adjourn the 2024 Annual Meeting to another time or place, the persons named as proxy holders, Robert Lisy and Andras Bende, or any of them, will have discretion to vote the proxies held by him/them on those matters in accordance with his/their best judgment.
+Intermex does not currently anticipate that any other matters will be raised at the 2024 Annual Meeting.